 Her second book De la Guyane à la diaspora africaine: écrits du silence was written in collaboration with Flo Martin.
 Both authors thought that part of their research in literature also consisted in paying academic attention to under-represented Francophone countries and groups such as French Guiana, and the African diaspora.

-Her current book manuscript is a detailed analysis of the different forms of conflicts featured in recent French/Francophone novels and films.
-It covers collective conflicts such as the Rwandan genocide, personal conflicts such as gender related struggles, as well as conflicts related to institutional systems.
+Her third book Guerre et paix: Figures du conflit dans les littératures et films francophones is a detailed analysis of the different forms of conflicts featured in recent French/Francophone novels and films.
+It covers collective conflicts such as the Rwandan genocide, personal conflicts such as gender related struggles, as well as socio-political conflicts related to institutional systems.
+By using a dialogic approach to risk-taking authors, actors, philosophers and filmmakers, her current project blurs categories separating theory from fiction.

 In her research and teaching Favre emphasizes how discussing and analyzing the various situations and characters represented in literature and cinema serve an important function in our society, especially in complex times such as ours.
 She also aims at exposing the intersectionality between literature/film and other fields in the humanities such as philosophy, psychology, sociology, the arts and more.
 Without forgetting the additional plaisir du texte!